Posted on Sep 29, 2024

 One of the first stops I point service members and their families towards is Military OneSource.
 This is a ‘one-stop shop’ program run by DoD and available to members of the military and their families to connect you with resources that can help with pretty much any type of situation you can encounter during military life.

-I would highly recommend starting with them as you can get started with just a phone call, online chat session or online video session, all free and completely confidential.
+I would highly recommend beginning with them as you can get started with just a phone call, online chat session or online video session, all free and completely confidential.
 If during the initial or subsequent discussions it is determined that another resource is more appropriate to give you the assistance needed, then Military OneSource will help you find other resources, including community services, installation services or TRICARE, if appropriate.

 Additionally, most local Military and Family Support Centers* (and Military OneSource may point you towards them) have counselors that can assist if you are more comfortable starting with a face-to-face interaction.